JorgeyGari/ca_p2/avignon/README.md

 3. In Avignon, run the [build configuration script](build.sh) **with `sbatch`**.
 This file sets up a release configuration and changes the compiler to G++-12, and then builds the project.
 The binaries will be located at `release`.
 4. Now that you have the compiled version of `img-aos` and `img-soa`, you can run them (**with `sbatch`**).
 Inside of [this folder]() there are scripts called `all_env_<function>.sh` for running each of the functions (`gauss`, `histo` and `mono`) with 1, 2, 4, 8 and 16 threads (using environment variables) in both versions of the program.
 5. Gather the data. **It is recommended that you try running everything five times** so we can have more accurate data to use in the report.
 You can use [this spreadsheet](mono_results.xlsx) as a template.

+And that's it!
+The speedup factors for 1, 2 and 4 threads should be close to the number of threads (linear speedup).
+Avignon only has four cores, so it won't take advantage of having 8 or 16 threads and **the speedup factor is supposed to be the same as with 4 threads**.
+When you are satisfied with your results, remember to make a pull request on your branch(es) and merge with `main`.
+Remember to merge the version **without `<chrono>`** (we only use `<chrono>` for testing purposes).